-On July 27, 1942 five were at the secret camp near Isivita: Reverend Henry Holland, John Duffill, Lucian Tapiedia, Margery Benchley and Lilla Lashmore and planned to escape from the area by walking across the Owen Stanley Mountains via the Managalas area, deemed to be an easier route than the Kokoda Trail.
+On July 27, 1942 five were at the secret camp near Isivita: Reverend Henry Holland, John Duffill, Lucian Tapiedia, Margery Benchley and Lilla Lashmore and planned to escape from the area by walking across the Owen Stanley Range via the Managalas area which was deemed to be an easier route than the Kokoda Trail.
 The group departed for Sehaparete village where they were fed and sheltered for the night.

 Departing the next day, none of the locals helped them to carry their cargo.
 A man in the village told them "the days of the Europeans were over and the spirits of dead friends and relatives dressed as soldiers would soon be coming bearing great amounts of valuable cargo".
 Holland told them this view was foolish, but was struck by the speaker fell to the ground.
 Then, the group departed for Sewa.